omjain2001/slash/README.md

 <p align="center"><img width="700" src="./assets/SlashAnimation.gif"></p>

 - Creating ordering and payment functionality for customers to directly order from command line
+- Take coupons or promo codes into consideration
 - Provide parameters like in-store availability or inventory
 - Increase the number of filters.
 - Add login for the web version.
+- Host on a docker container

 :thought_balloon: Use Case